geekzter/azure-vdc/README.md

 [![VScodespaces](https://img.shields.io/endpoint?url=https%3A%2F%2Faka.ms%2Fvso-badge)](https://online.visualstudio.com/environments/new?name=azure-vdc&repo=geekzter/azure-vdc)

 ## TL;DR, give me the Quickstart

-Setup [option A](#option-a-vanilla-terraform) is the fastest way to provision infrastructure, with just Azure CLI & Terraform as pre-requisites.
+- Setup [option A](#option-a-local-terraform) is the fastest way to provision infrastructure if you already have Azure CLI and Terraform set up.
 You can use any shell.
+- Setup [option B](#option-b-visual-studio-codespace) is the fastest if you have nothing set up yet.
+All you need is a browser (Chrome or Edge) and an Azure account (which you need anyway).

 ## Architecture description
 ### Infrastructure